Updated May 30, 2023

 It is one of the most famous Temples in Tamilnadu.
 The temple is in Madurai.
 It has the shrine of Goddess Parvati, which is in the form of Meenakshi.
-It is also dedicated to Lord Shiva, her consort, and is in the form of Sundareswara.
+The temple is also dedicated to Lord Shiva, her consort, in the form of Sundareswara.
 It was first built in the 6th century, and Muslim invaders destroyed the temple and later got renovation in the 17th century by the Nayaka rulers.
 The architecture has a classic Dravidian style.
 It has richly decorated “Gopurams.”
 The temple has many intricately carved sculptures of gods, goddesses, and demons.
 It uniquely displays Hindu mythology tales.
 Tourists flock to the annual Meenakshi Thirukalyanam festival, celebrated in the temple.
 It takes place during the month of April-May.

 #2 Brihadeeswarar Temple

 The temple is one of the greatest temples of the Chola dynasty.
 It is in the Thanjavur district.
 The temple dates back to the 11th century AD and reflects the era of the Chola dynasty.
-The creation of the vimana tower that crosses the shrine is the tallest temple tower in the world.
+The creation of vimana tower that crosses the shrine is the tallest temple tower in the world.
 “Kumbam” is carved from a single granite and is 80 tonnes in weight.
 It is on the top of Vimana.
 The temple is a dedication to Lord Shiva.
 When you are in Tamil Nadu, you should miss the chance to see the brilliance of the architecture of the largest Chola temple.